microsoft/PR-Metrics/docs/workload-identity-federation.md

    1. On the pane you were previously updating, enter the details as appropriate:
       - Environment: Azure Cloud
       - Scope Level: Subscription
-      - Subscription Id: Taken from the previously saved "Subscription ID".
+      - Subscription ID: Taken from the previously saved "Subscription ID".
       - Subscription Name: Taken from the previously saved "Subscription".
       - Authentication
-        - Service Principal Id: Taken from the previously saved "Client ID".
+        - Service Principal ID: Taken from the previously saved "Client ID".
-        - Tenant ID: Taken from the previously saved "Tenant Id".
+        - Tenant ID: Taken from the previously saved "Tenant ID".

       ![Step 2 of creating the Service Connection](images/workload-identity-federation/azure-devops-service-connection-4.png)
    1. Click "Verify and save".